 Many cities convey their stormwater runoff to the nearest stream or ditch.
 As much of our runoff naturally flows down into the karst, Bowling Green is challenged with the lack of surface streams and channels.
 We employ alternative methods for handling runoff.
-A major concern with these methods is water quality.
-Bowling Green’s Phase II efforts will require changes and will result in improved water quality.

 In this edition of Spotlight on Bowling Green, we will explore the City’s Stormwater Program and the unique challenges they face with our karst topography.